Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 #### Creating the augmented prompt

-We feed the `ChatService` instance with the different clients we created, and the a few configuration options that we need:
-- The name of the GPT model to use (`gpt-35-turbo`)
-- The name of the embedding model to use (`text-embedding-ada-002`)
-- The name of the field in the search index that contains the page number of the document (`sourcepage`)
-- The name of the field in the search index that contains the content of the document (`content`)

-Note that in the previous prompt, we did not add the source content.
-This is because the model does not handle lengthy system messages well, so instead we'll inject the sources into the latest user message.

-What the model expect as an input is an array of messages, with the latest message being the user message.
-Each message have a role, which can be `system` (which sets the context), `user` (the user questions), or `assistant` (which is the AI-generated answers).
+Now that we have the `SYSTEM_MESSAGE_PROMPT` and the relevant documents, we can create the augmented prompt.
+The augmented prompt is the combination of the system prompt, the relevant documents as well as the question asked by the user.
+We use the `ChatMessage` class from LangChain4j to represent the messages in the conversation.
+This class contains the content of the message and the role of the message: `system` (which sets the context), `user` (the user questions), or `assistant` (which is the AI-generated answers).

-To build this array of messages, we'll use a helper class named `MessageBuilder` that we created in the `src/backend/src/lib/message-builder.ts` file.
-Let's continue our implementation of the RAG pattern with this code:

 ```java
 @Path("/chat")